Search results for:

 If all else fails, there's actually an emergency script that can be used.
 You'll need to know what the admin username is.

-Download emergency password script here.
+Download the emergency password script here.